velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 Cassil glowers, trying to look away, but Safris catches her by the chin.
 "Nah-ah, nope.
 Look me in the eye, Cassi."
 The girl squeezes her eyes shut, her cheeks bright red.
 Then she lets out a plaintive little cry, back arching as Safris pinches her nipple; Cassil squirms and struggles uselessly to try and break free.
 "Behave," Safris commands, tightening her grip until Cassil finally gives up and opens her eyes, which are watering from the pain.

-"There we go.
-Good girl."
+"There we go."
 Safris rewards her with a deep, forceful kiss.
 "That wasn't so hard, was it?"
 She puts a hand over Cassil's mouth before the girl can reply, pressing even harder as she rubs her thumb against her partner's clit.
 She watches in delight as Cassil stares fearfully up at her, struggling to keep her eyes open, her gasps and moans muffled by Safris’ hand.

 She draws the torment out for an entire minute before she finally relents.
 As the girl's eyelids flutter and her body spasms with the force of the climax, Safris loosens her grip, sliding down to the floor and pulling Cassil into her lap.
 She holds her gently, stroking her lips and thighs as the aftershocks begin to fade.
 The exhausted girl leans back against her, resting her head against Safris’ shoulder, giggling quietly as Safris kisses her neck.